jakwings/fd/README.md

 OPTIONS:
     -g, --glob
-            Match the whole file path with a glob pattern.
+            Match the whole file path with a glob pattern. [default: use regex pattern]

     -r, --regex
-            The pattern is a regex pattern.
+            The search pattern is a regex pattern by default.
 It can match part of the file path.

     -u, --unicode
             Turn on Unicode support for regex patterns.
 Character classes are